 The IB Physics HL course is a two-year rigorous pre-university course which is internationally well recognized.
 The focus of this programme is to impart in students the knowledge and skills required to excel in their university studies.
 The course introduces the students to scientific methods and techniques which are needed for scientific investigations.
 Students are made aware of the moral and ethical social responsibility in the use of scientific knowledge.
 Students are encouraged to understand the relationship between the various scientific disciplines and carry out an interdisciplinary project.
 Practical investigations are an integral part of the curriculum.
-Students are required to research a scientific problem, develop hypothesis, design an experiment, conduct investigations.
+Students are required to research a scientific problem, develop hypothesis, design an experiment, conduct investigations and draw conclusions.
+Special emphasis is given to manipulative skills required to carry out scientific investigations.
 Student assessment is conducted both externally through written examination and internally by means of practical investigations and an interdisciplinary project.